 MSSA holds its business meeting in conjunction with the annual meeting of SSSR/RRA.
 All members are invited to attend.
 The association also sponsors panel discussions, paper sessions, and the bi-annual Glenn M. Vernon Lecture as a part of these meetings.

 Glenn M. Vernon Lectures

 Every two years, the association invites a distinguished scholar of Mormon studies to present the Glenn M. Vernon Lecture.
 The lecture honors the legacy of Glenn M. Vernon, a pioneer in Mormon studies, and the first president of the Society for the Sociological Study of Mormon Life, which later became MSSA.
-It is intended to be an original contribution to the study of Mormon life and an edited version of the lecture is published in the newsletter.
+It is intended to be an original contribution to the study of Mormon life and an edited version of the lecture is stored in the MSSA archive.